 A pyrheliometer is a device that measures solar irradiance coming directly from the sun.
-The SI units of irradiance are watts per square metre (W/m).
+The SI units of irradiance are watts per square metre (W/m2).
 Traditionally pyrheliometers were mainly used for climatological research and weather monitoring purposes, however recent worldwide interest in solar energy has also led to an increased interest in pyrheliometers.
+In this article we will explore the basic aspects of

 In this article we will explore the basic aspects of a pyrheliometer: what does it measure; what is it useful for; and how does it work?